THE EVOLUTION OF BRAND BUILDING IN THE DIGITAL ERA, WHAT’S NEW AND EFFECTIVE?

 The evolution of brand building in the digital era, what’s new and effective?

 Can your brand survive the pressure from evolving e-commerce?
 Is retail dying as a result of e-commerce?
 Its hard to know who has it better, and what’s still working with regards to brand building and making sales.
 While certain businesses might be booming in the digital age, even online retailers are facing critical setbacks.
-Online shopping is fast, convenient and anonymous, so a perfect vehicle for a socially awkward younger generation.
+E-commerce shopping is fast, convenient and anonymous, so a perfect vehicle for a socially awkward younger generation.
 Despite this, online returns and abandoned cart numbers are increasing.
 So how are big brands doing boosting consumer engagement, satisfaction and in turn, sales in an rapidly evolving market?
 And more importantly, how can YOU do it, as a smaller brand?
 Don’t worry, even if you’re a technophobe or not creatively inclined, this blog has lots of tips and innovative ideas to implement into your own business.

 “The issue holding back retailers is the inability to understand the technologies that will further their brand ethos.” – Forbes

-Creating an experience that’s cohesive with your brand is the best way to establish yourself in the market and keep yourself relevant.
+Creating an experience that’s cohesive with your brand is the best way to establish yourself in the e-commerce market and keep yourself relevant.
 In retail, customers are looking for more added value or a greater reason to part with their hard earned money and brands have to work hard to keep customers engaged.
 For brands that are based heavily online, creating a brand extension/ retail experience without a physical outlet can be challenging – nothing online can be as immersive.
 Pop up events, which can be both PR, marketing and/or sales tools, are still a popular choice for all levels of brands.
 For example, this year Selfridges collaborated with Google Pixel, Louis Vuitton and many other brands to create a multi sensory exhibition that invited you to explore “altered states of luxury”.
 The Selfridges’ website described the experience as “Part art exhibition, part performance space – The Flipside is the first destination of its kind.
 As you journey through The Flipside, you will enter a series of extraordinary installations and experiences, in the company of some of the world’s most innovative brands.”
 The art included the opportunity to have an animated photo taken of yourself (using AR – augmented reality), conceptual brand pieces such as garments encrusted with floral decoration on an interactive table and clever use of projections/lighting.
 The best thing about a collaborative experience like The Flipside is that innovation and experience are the key message.
 Therefore, every consumer recollection of the event acts as advertisement, brand building and engagement for the brands involved and for the audience/customer it was a free experience that leaves a ‘feel good’ emotion that can be associated to the brands.

 Another example of a pop-up concept exhibit was a collaboration by famous set designer Es Devlin, Chanel and i-D magazine, titled Mirror Maze.
 Aptly named, the mirrored maze was set up in a disused warehouse in Peckham, South London.
 Devlin, who has worked on set design for the likes of Kanye West and Taylor Swift, created the concept keeping Chanel’s brand authenticity at heart, with four rooms including mirrored staircases reminiscent of Coco Chanel’s salon in Paris.
 The entire exhibit was fragranced by a bespoke Chanel perfume created exclusively for this project, and only lasted for 5 days.
 “I wanted to try to make people have that feeling that I have when I open a cupboard door in a strange hotel in Belfast and smell moth balls and plummet – literally no part of the cerebral cortex engaged, pure ancient lizard lymphatic system kicking in – transporting you to how it felt when you smelt that smell when you were a child,” commented the artist to Dezeen.com.
 Chanel have used this concept as a way to maintain their luxury image, while having fun collaborating and producing an artistic experience that changes the public’s view of the brand.